-Thus, the “Reclining Nude” has become the fourth work in the mixed list of the most expensive paintings in the world sold both at auctions and in private treaty transactions.
+Thus, “Reclining Nude” has become the fourth work in the mixed list of the most expensive paintings in the world sold both at auctions and in private treaty transactions.
 The leadership belongs to the canvas art work by Paul Gauguin “When Will You Marry?” that was sold by Rudolf Staechelin, one of the famous Swiss art collectors, for $300 million.
-The second place is occupied by “The Card Players” by Paul Cezanne, sold for $250 million; the third – the already mentioned Picasso’s “Women of Algiers.”
+The second place is occupied by “The Card Players” by Paul Cezanne, which was sold for $250 million; the third place is the already mentioned Picasso’s “Women of Algiers.”
 This top five of the most expensive paintings is closed by “The Dream” by Pablo Picasso, which was sold for $155 million in 2013.
-It is also important to note that several days ago, the Sotheby’s auction house in New York sold “Portrait of Paulette Jourdain,” another Amedeo Modigliani’s masterpiece from the A. Alfred Taubman’s art collection for $42.8 million.
+It is also important to note that several days ago, Sotheby’s New York sold “Portrait of Paulette Jourdain,” Amedeo Modigliani’s another masterpiece from A. Alfred Taubman’s art collection, for $42.8 million.